audy/lederhosen/readme.md

     lederhosen trim --reads_dir=reads/*.txt --out_dir=trimmed/

-### join

-Join paired reads from all samples end-to-end.
-This method enables the use of uclust with paired-end data.
-Output will be a single fasta file.

-    lederhosen join --trimmed=trimmed/*.fasta --output=joined.fasta

-If your reads are not paired, then you do not need to do this step.
-Instead, concatenate all of the trimmed reads files.

-    cat trimmed/*.fasta > joined.fasta

-### sort

-Sort reads by length.
-This is a requirement for uclust's single-linkage clustering algorithim.

-    lederhosen sort --input=joined.fasta --output=sorted.fasta

 ### k_filter

 K-mer abundance noise filtering.
 This step is experimental and optional.
 It may reduce the time it takes to perform the clustering.